 The phrase data breach is terrifying, especially in this current day and age when we put our entire lives online.
 Our social lives, personal information, and sensitive identity documents are all stored on the cloud.
+Fortunately, IT Companies offering hedge fund cybersecurity services are on the rise.
 If a data breach happens, a company is required to disclose that information to the public and rectify the situation as soon as they are aware.

 The problem is that it can take a while before they are even aware that they have been hacked.
 You might have heard of some of the big data breaches, such as Target in 2013 and Home Depot in 2014.

-In this article, we will discuss some of the more recent data breaches that involved the biggest credit monitoring companies in the world, Equifax and Experian.
+In this article, we will discuss some of the more recent data breaches that involved the biggest credit monitoring companies in the world, Equifax and Experian and show you the importance of cybersecurity for small businesses.

 What is a Data Breach?